eheinen/meglish/README.md

 Megli.sh is a super framework to be used with Calabash-Android

-You don't need put scroll_down or scroll_up to find an element in order to interact with it anymore.
+You don't need to put scroll_down or scroll_up to find an element in order to interact with it anymore.
 Just use the commands and let Megli.sh works for you.

 ### Installation